 When Rita Skeeter, dressed in “acid-green” robes, asked the title character in Harry Potter and the Goblet of Fire about how he felt facing a dragon, our hero responded with a terse “Good-bye.”
 For centuries, Dragons have been seen as fearful beings to be defeated.
 John Lennon himself was open to believing in dragons until they could be disproved, saying, “Who’s to say that dreams and nightmares aren’t as real as the here and now?”
 That said, for an increasing number of Advancing Opportunities consumers, a computer program and app called Dragon NaturallySpeaking is a dream come true… and independence.

-With Dragon NaturallySpeaking, one simply speaks into any application that accepts text, iOS, Windows, or online, along with Dragon mobile apps, and the speech is transcribed to text The program also stores customized voice commands for writing, surfing the Web, checking e-mail, and updating a calendar.
+With Dragon NaturallySpeaking, the user simply speaks into any application that accepts text, iOS, Windows, or online, along with Dragon mobile apps, and the speech is transcribed to text.
+The program also stores customized voice commands for writing, surfing the Web, checking e-mail, and updating a calendar.
 Residents of New Jersey can try out Dragon Dictation for iPad and iPod Touch for free.
 This app, powered by Dragon NaturallySpeaking, allows for quick spoken communication and the for user to compose and read e-mail messages more than five times faster than by using a keyboard.
 Live and social media conversation have never been faster or more convenient.

 Proven Success as Assistive Technology